-The DL32R, DL1608 or DL806 is the digital mixer, and one or more iOS devices controls it.
+The DL16S, DL32S, DL32R, DL806 or DL1608 is the digital mixer, and one or more devices controls it.
 All DSP processing and routing takes place in the mixer itself, while the Master Fader app is where you control the mix.

-Downloading and Installing the Master Fader App
+Downloading and Installing the Master Fader App on iOS Devices

-There are a couple of ways to download and install the Master Fader app.
-Via iTunes on Mac or PC, for example.
-However, the easiest and fastest way to download and install it is directly from the device.
+The easiest and fastest way to download and install the Master Fader app is directly from the device.
 You've downloaded apps before and it's the same method to download this one, as well.
 Here's how:

-With a good internet connection via Wi-Fi, 4G or LTE, turn on the iPad and open up the App Store.
+With a good internet connection, turn on the iOS device and open up the App Store. -